Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: Model diagonalization

 Let us note that this conclusion is specific to the slow-roll scenario discussed in the present paper.
-It does not imply that the non-minimal derivative coupling is irrelevant in all inflationary regimes of the model \eqref{the_effective_action}.
+It does not imply that the non-minimal derivative coupling is irrelevant in all inflationary regimes of the model~\eqref{the_effective_action}.
 In kinetically driven scenarios, such as $k$-inflation and $G$-inflation, derivative operators can play a leading dynamical role \cite{Armendariz-Picon:1999hyi,Garriga:1999vw, Kobayashi:2010cm,Kobayashi:2011nu}.
-We therefore restrict ourselves here to the Starobinsky-like regime and do not analyse the possible kinetically driven solutions.
+We therefore restrict ourselves here to the slow-roll regime near the Starobinsky branch and do not analyse the possible kinetically driven solutions.